P0etry-rain/rufus-mod/README.md

 ## PLEASE FOLLOW THE WARNING FROM TEAM RUFUS.
 ## DO NOT OPEN THIS TOOL IF YOU KNOW NOTHING ABOUT IT.
 ## I make some small modification to Rufus.
 To break limitation of flashing internal disk.
 ## This modified version is very dangerous.
 It can remove all the files from you disk.
+And they will never go back
 ## I need this tool to install openwrt_x86.
 So i make the modification.
 No offense.
 ## Make sure that all you step are safe if you insist use it.